LaTrung1809/SPOJ-VNOI-VNOJ-Solution/README.md

 ## :sassy_man:  About me
 - :school: I am a `Normal Student` at Dinh Tien Hoang Highschool - Ninh Binh - Vietnam
-- :trophy: `Top 50 ICPC` Finalist 2021
+- :trophy: `Top 50 ICPC` World Finalist 2021 at CodeForces
 - :technologist: I love using Software as a solution for every `Problem`
-- :computer: I am a competitive programmer mainly at `Codeforces`
+- :computer: I am a competitive programmer mainly at `CodeForces`
 - :student: I’m currently learning: `Computer Science` and `Software Development`.
 - :fire: Always `learning new things`